 ABOUT THE COMPANY

-Honored with the American Dance Guild Award for Artistic Excellence, Buglisi Dance Theatre is distinguished for poignant, theatrical repertoire and imaginative multi-disciplinary collaborations which fuse classical sensibility with intuitive creativity.
-The company was founded by Artistic Director Buglisi, Capucilli, Dakin and Foreman, who performed together as Principal Dancers of the Martha Graham Dance Company.
-BDT presents its home seasons at such venues as The Joyce Theater, New York Live Arts, Ailey Citigroup Theater, and Victory Theater.
-World-class production values and theatrical appeal have won BDT invitations worldwide to the John F. Kennedy Center for the Performing Arts; Jacob’s Pillow Dance Festival; the Sosnoff Theater at the Richard B. Fisher Center for the Performing Arts, Bard College; The Kravis Center, West Palm Beach; SUNY Purchase Performing Arts Center; Westhampton Performing Arts Center; Evening Stars Festival; Vail International Festival; Society of Performing Arts, Houston; Baryshnikov Arts Center; The Juilliard Theatre; Lincoln Center; Dance St. Louis’s Spring to Dance Festival; the Yale Center for British Art; Fire Island Dance Festival benefiting Dancers Responding to AIDS; and abroad to festivals in Australia, France, the Czech Republic, Israel and Italy, reaching over 25,000 people annually in live performance BDT expands its service to the community with site-specific performances at such venues as The Whitney Museum; the steps of Federal Hall and New York Stock Exchange for the LMCC/River to River Festival; Battery Dance Festival, Bryant Park Contemporary Dance series, NYC; Utica College football field for the Special Olympics Opening Ceremony; and Dancing at the Crossroads in Times Square.
-The company’s repertoire of over 100 original works is seen on such companies as the Alvin Ailey American Dance Theater, the Richmond Ballet, North Carolina Dance Theatre, and Ice Theatre of New York, to name a few.
+Honored with the American Dance Guild Award for Artistic Excellence, Buglisi Dance Theatre is acclaimed for multi-cultural dances on the human condition that promote awareness of social and environmental injustices and reveal the heroic spirit, strengths and vulnerabilities of humanity.
+Founded in 1993 by Artistic Director Jacqulyn Buglisi, Terese Capucilli, Christine Dakin and Donlin Foreman, former principal dancers of the Martha Graham Dance Company, BDT performs NYC seasons at Chelsea Factory, New York Live Arts, Ailey Citigroup Theater, and The Joyce Theater, where it premiered over 25 new works since 1996.
+World-class production values and theatrical appeal have won BDT invitations worldwide to the John F. Kennedy Center for the Performing Arts; Jacob’s Pillow Dance Festival; Vail International Dance Festival; Sosnoff Theater at the Richard B. Fisher Center for the Performing Arts, Bard College; The Kravis Center, West Palm Beach; SUNY Purchase Performing Arts Center; Westhampton Performing Arts Center; Evening Stars Festival; Society of Performing Arts, Houston; Baryshnikov Arts Center; Lincoln Center; Dance St. Louis’s Spring to Dance Festival; Yale Center for British Art; and abroad to Melbourne Festival, Australia; Prague International Dance Festival; Czech Republic; Mexico; Israel; and Italy.
+BDT serves the community through site-specific performances at such venues as the steps of Federal Hall and New York Stock Exchange for the LMCC/River to River Festival; Battery Dance Festival; Bryant Park Presents Modern Dance; The Whitney Museum, Utica College football field for the Special Olympics Opening Ceremony; and in support of social causes, most recently for the Fire Island Dance Festival, Dancers Responding to AIDS; Dancers for Ukraine; Zen Center for Contemplative Care; Career Transition for Dancers; and the Coalition Against Trafficking in Women.
+The company’s repertoire is seen in the companies of Alvin Ailey American Dance Theater, Richmond Ballet, Charlotte Ballet, and Ice Theatre of New York, to name a few.

-BDT is deeply honored to receive public funding from the National Endowment for the Arts, the New York City Department of Cultural Affairs, and the New York State Council on the Arts, and important grants from The Arnhold Foundation, Howard Gilman Foundation, O’Donnell Green Music and Dance Foundation, The Shubert Foundation, the Heinz Family Foundation, NewMusicUSA, and The Harkness Foundation for Dance.
-Among Artistic Director Jacqulyn Buglisi's many awards and honors are the 2022 Juilliard President’s Medal presented by President Damian Woetzel, the 2020 Bessie Award Special Citation for the Table of Silence Project 9/11, 2016 Fini International Lifetime Achievement Award, Dance Parade's 2016 GrandMarshall/Lifetime Achievement Award, 2014 Kaatsbaan Playing Field Award, Altria’s 2007 Women Choreographer Award for her body of work, and the Gertrude Shur Award for Dance.
-In 2014 Ms. Buglisi was named a “New Yorker for Dance” by Dance/NYC.
+BDT is deeply honored to receive public funding from the National Endowment for the Arts, the New York City Department of Cultural Affairs, and the New York State Council on the Arts, and important grants from The Arnhold Foundation, Howard Gilman Foundation, O’Donnell Green Music & Dance Foundation, The Shubert Foundation, Heinz Family Foundation, NewMusicUSA, and the Harkness Foundation for Dance.
+Awards and Honors to Artistic Director Jacqulyn Buglisi include the 2024 Martha Hill Award, 2022 Juilliard President’s Medal from President Damian Woetzel for her “leadership as a model of citizen artistry”; 2020 Bessies Award Special Citation for the Table of Silence Project; 2016 Fini Dance Festival’s Italian International Lifetime Achievement Award, 2014 Kaatsbaan Playing Field Award, “New Yorker for Dance” by Dance/NYC, Altria’s 2007 Women Choreographer Award for her body of work, Fiorello LaGuardia Award for Excellence; Gertrude Shurr Award for Dance, and NEA choreographer fellowships.